Recently a well-known diet called “the Souping Diet” has become popular and many people claim that it helps the body “cleanse”.

 Should I Eat Soup?

 Soup is a great overall food for health and an excellent way to get beneficial nutrients such as gelatin into your diet.

-In fact, one of the big problems with modern diets is that we are simply eating too much muscle meat (such as chicken breast and lean beef) and not enough gelatinous animal foods (such as bones and connective tissues).
+In fact, one of the big problems with modern diets is that we are simply eating too much muscle meat (such as chicken breast and lean beef) and not enough gelatinous animal foods (such as fatty cuts, bones and connective tissues).